17 Top-Rated Ski Resorts on the East Coast, 2024/25

 The 21 runs at Sugar Mountain cover 1,200 feet of vertical, offering terrain for all levels of skiers and boarders, with a season that usually extends from mid-November through mid-March.
 Experienced skiers will find the state's steepest runs here, including the Whoopdeedoo and Boulderdash runs, each with a 48-degree pitch.

-Just over half the trails are for intermediate skiers and one-third for beginners.
+Just over half the trails are for intermediate skiers and one-third are for beginners.
 Five chairlifts and two surface lifts include two Magic Carpets and a handle tow lift in the terrain park.
 Sugar Mountain also has a tubing park with a Magic Carpet.
 Lift capacity has been boosted this season with the addition of a four-person high-speed chairlift, Oma's Express.

 This is just one of several ski resorts in North Carolina.
 Nearby is Beech Mountain Ski Resort, another great option.
 If you base yourself in the town of Banner Elk, both of these ski resorts are just 10 minutes away.